 The Moroccan "red city" of Marrakech awaits us today!
 We leave Essaouira for Marrakech travelling on a shared bus, this is pure cultural immersion, just simply by being amongst the Moroccan people and having the opportunity to chat with them along the way.

-After arriving in Marrakech, Sue will be taking you to eat out at a nearby restaurant, run by a non-profit organisation dedicated to the empowerment of disadvantaged women, by providing them with training in restaurant/culinary skills, also assisting them in job placement.. fabulous food, fabulous organisation!
-After lunch, we check into our hotel, freshen up and get ready to stretch our legs a little!
-We visit Palais Bahia, a superb example of Muslim architecture.
+After arriving in Marrakech, it's time to stretch our legs a little.
+We visit Palais Bahia, a superb example of Muslim architecture and The Saadian tombs, which are a recently uncovered gem of the Medina.
+Afterwards we check into our hotel, freshen up and meet with Adventurous Women ™ Tour Escort, Sue for lunch.
+Sue will be taking you to eat out at a nearby restaurant, run by a non-profit organisation dedicated to the empowerment of disadvantaged women, by providing them with training in restaurant/culinary skills, also assisting them in job placement.. fabulous food, fabulous organisation!

 Meals: Breakfast, Dinner